kumar-kaushal-dev/Random-Quote-Generator/README.md

 # 🎲 Random Quote Generator

-A clean and interactive web app that displays a random quote each time you click a button.
+A clean and interactive web app that displays an Inspirational random quote each time you click a button.
 Built using HTML, CSS, and JavaScript.

 ## ✨ Features